mattppal/blog/src/content/blog/what-is-delta.md

 <center><figcaption>Not Hudi, also a lakehouse. 🤦‍♂️</figcaption></center>

+All of these formats originated at companies that needed production-grade data lakes at scale, primarily for Spark jobs.
+You may notice most features comprise reliability, quality, and disaster recovery.
+These companies needed to process _massive_ amounts of data and be _certain_ they could roll-back changes, make simultaneous edits, and store reliable data: Hudi was started by Uber, Iceberg by Netflix, Delta by Databricks.

 The _key_ benefits of these formats are almost entirely obtained from those metadata layers— ACID guarantees, scalability, time travel (❗️), unified batch/streaming, DML ops, and audit histories, to name a few.

 Now, this sounds like a whole lot, but remember this all comes from the metadata layer, so it can't be too complicated (or can it?)